exercism/DEPRECATED.javascript/README.md

 Exercism exercises in JavaScript

-## Installing Javascript
+## Installing

-For information about installing Javascript, see the [Javascript](http://exercism.io/languages/javascript/about) page.
+To run the tests, you'll need node.js and Jasmine.
+For information on how to install them, see the [Javascript](http://exercism.io/languages/javascript/about) page.

 ## Running Unit Test Suite